 St Colmcille is one of the three patron saints of Ireland along with St Patrick and St Brigid.
-He initiated the movement known as the peregrinatio pro Christo – emigration in adventure for Christ – monks from Ireland went into voluntary exile and so became also missionaries in Britain and the continent.
+He initiated the movement known as the peregrinatio pro Christo – emigration in adventure for Christ – monks from Ireland went into voluntary exile and so became also missionaries in Britain and the Europe.

 Patrick Duffy tells his story.